DHTMLX/docs-suite/docs/data_collection/api/datacollection_group_method.md

 ## Examples

-- a simple grouping with the use of a callback function and a string field value
+- simple grouping with the use of a callback function and a string field value

 ~~~jsx {12-19}
 const grid = new dhx.Grid("grid_container", {